andrewfstratton/quando/README.md

 ### Optional - Leap Motion

-To use the Leap Motion, an older version of the Windows software v4.1.0+52211 must be installed on the 'client' PC:
+To use the Leap Motion, an older version of the Windows software v4.1.0+52211 must be installed on a PC (likely windows only)

 - i.e. where the leap motion will be plugged in and the client interaction will be opened (in a web browser)
 - The software may be downloaded from [here](https://www2.leapmotion.com/downloads/orion/v4.1.0/windows).
   - Note: this will download a zip and also open the newer software page - which you should ignore.
 - You will need to extract the zip contents